canonical/spark-client-snap/docs/tutorial/t-spark-job.md

 ## Spark Job Submission To Kubernetes Cluster

-The spark-client snap ships with the Apache Spark's spark-submit utility for Kubernetes distribution.
+The `spark-client` snap contains the Apache Spark `spark-submit` utility for Kubernetes distribution.

-To submit Spark jobs to a Kubernetes cluster using the spark-submit utility, first follow the [setup](https://discourse.charmhub.io/t/spark-client-snap-tutorial-setup-environment/8952) instructions to create the Kubernetes service account.
+### Pre-requisites

+Before being able to use the `spark-submit` utility, make sure that you have a [service account](/t/spark-client-snap-tutorial-setup-environment/8952) available.
+Note that for running applications as outlined in the following guide, you **DON'T** need to have administrative rights on the kubernetes cluster.
+The service account created by an administrator (more details on the functionalities [here](/t/spark-client-snap-how-to-manage-spark-accounts/8959)) already provides the minimal set of permission to run Spark jobs on the associated namespace on K8s.

 ### Validating Setup with an Example Spark Job

-Once you have set up the service account successfully, please execute the following commands to test the validity of your setup.

-Here we are launching the Pi example bundled with Apache Spark.
+In order to test the validity of your setup, we can launch the Pi example bundled with Apache Spark:

 ```bash
 SPARK_EXAMPLES_JAR_NAME='spark-examples_2.12-3.3.2.jar'